mireiahernandez/rag-pipeline/README.md

 When adding new features, such as new sparse retrievers, or parsing of new file types, you should also add tests for the new functionality.

 To run the tests, first create a Python virtual environment and install the dependencies with `make install`.
 You can run the tests with `make test`.
+Please note that the tests require some data to be uploaded to the test_tenant1 database.
+You can do this with the `upload_files.py` script in the `examples/` folder.
+Future work should include automating this process.

 ## Design and documentation